 11 Nov The Stressful Truth About Weight Loss Failure: How Stress Is Killing Your Ketosis

-High Cortisol Levels Ruin Ketosis.
-Do This to Reverse the Condition and Start Slimming Down!
+Stress Spikes Cortisol, Which Can Ruin Ketosis.
+Do This to Avoid It and Start Slimming Down!

 When Things Change Inside You, Things Change Around you.
 Unknown